NathanH-VCU/Access-Twitter-API/README.md

 2. For Youtube tweets and predicting sentiment
 The code Sentiment Analysis.ipynb gave us a low accuracy of 22%.
-Additionally each twitter reply sentiment prediction produced a negative result
+Additionally each twitter reply sentiment prediction produced a negative result.

 ## Discussion
 1. For the first code about Sentiment Analysis using YouTube comments.